 - Mix the blend using the stick blender, for about 1 minute.

 - Continue to blend using the spatula until the mixture start to thicken.
 You can rest the bowl in cold water to speed up the process.

 - When the mixture has cooled under 30°C, add the essential oils and mix it thoroughly.

 - Check the pH using the pH stripes.
 The pH of the formulation should be between 4 and 5,5.
-If it is above 5,5, add few drops of the 20% citric acid solution made on step 1 and measure the pH value again.
+If it is above 5,5, add few drops of lactic acid or the 20% citric acid solution made on step 1 and measure the pH value again.
 Repeat if needed.

 - Pour the lotion into the bottle and let to cool down completely to room temperature before setting the cap.

 Apply this cleansing lotion directly on the skin or with the help of a cotton pad.
 Massage it gently to lose makeup and dirty.
 Remove the cleansing lotion by rinsing with water or by wiping the face with a damp cotton pad or facial towel.